opencad-community/OpenCAD-php/README.md

 * PHP: >= 5.5.0 (Recommended), 5.3.7 (Minimum)
 * Database: MySQL 5.5 or MariaDB 10.0 (Recommended)

+## Deployment Notes

-Note: This could probably run on Apache/PHP/MySQL under Windows but was developed primarily in a Linux environment.
+* This could probably run on Apache/PHP/MySQL under Windows but was developed primarily in a Linux environment.
+* The OpenCAD Development team **DOES NOT** reccomend the utilization of "free" webhosting solutions due to a multitude of reason.
+The team has copiled a *[list of Reccomended Hosting Providers]*(https://github.com/StormlightTech/openCAD-php/wiki/Recommended_Hosting_Provieders).

 # Support
 Need Help?
 [View our wiki](https://github.com/StormlightTech/openCAD-php/wiki) which has all the documentation you need.